muhannad0/terraform-dev/7_terraform_tests/README.md

 ### Write the test file
 + Use `<module>_<example>_test.go` name to create a file.
 + Import the required modules and write the test.
-+ Run `go test -v -timeout 30m`.
++ Run `go test -timeout 30m`.
 30m to make sure resources get created (override default Go execution timeout of 10m).
++ You can run specific test function using `go test -timeout 30m -run 'TestHelloAppStage'`.

 ## Tips to handle external dependencies
 + Create a separate file `dependencies.tf` so that users are aware of what are the external dependencies for the module.